Leocardius Sree

 Leocardius Sree (226-322 AC) was Rector of The Sanctum, an Ordis Master-Archivist, archaeologist, and historian.
 Known for his long white beard and kindly face, he devoted his life to preserving remnants of human history.
 After death, he became an Oneiros, allowing him to continue providing historical insights to living scholars.

-Born in 226 AC during the reign of Basileus Cecere Arundhani, Leo was a whimsical child who constantly asked countless questions.
-Deeply interested in philosophy, history, and intellectual exercise, he naturally gravitated toward academic life.
+Born in 226 AC during the reign of Basileus Cecere Arundhani, Leo was deeply interested in philosophy, history, and intellectual exercise, naturally gravitating toward academic life.
 He studied the great Asgarthan theorists including Aurica, Fenn, and the writings of El-Amin.
-His sharp mind opened to him the doors of The Monolith, and he spent many years working within The Sanctum, absorbing knowledge from the dusty shelves of the Ordis Library.
+His sharp mind opened the doors of The Monolith, and he spent many years working within The Sanctum.

 Academic life was only one side of his pursuits; he dedicated the other half of his existence to major archaeological projects.
-He tirelessly explored the Asgarthan Peninsula well into his later years, pushing his aging body to its limits.
-Whether exploring ruins or excavating forgotten relics, he took on numerous responsibilities, supervising large teams of diggers, experts, surveyors, and translators.
+He tirelessly explored the Asgarthan Peninsula well into his later years, supervising large teams of diggers, experts, surveyors, and translators.
 Many discoveries bear his name.

-Sree authored the “Treatise on the Vestigial World” and “Atlas Mundum Absconditum,” significant works documenting his archaeological and historical research.
-These writings influenced Waru Toowoom’s academic path, who was passionate about Leo’s discoveries throughout his youth.
+Sree authored the “Treatise on the Vestigial World” and “Atlas Mundum Absconditum,” works that influenced Waru Toowoom’s academic path.

-As Rector of The Sanctum, Leocardius Sree held a position of significant authority within Ordis’ knowledge preservation hierarchy.
-He would wander daily among the collections he oversaw: endless corridors housing thousands of artifacts and relics from ages past.
-Despite his advanced age, he maintained the thirst for knowledge and curiosity of his earliest days.
+As Rector of The Sanctum, Leocardius held significant authority within Ordis’ knowledge preservation hierarchy.
 He firmly believed that if humanity hoped to remain whole, it had to remember its history and traditions.

-Leocardius passed away peacefully in his bed in 322 AC.
+Leocardius passed away peacefully in his bed.
 Numerous figures traveled personally to pay their respects, including former Basileus Geirr Aveskamp and Caetano Acciai.
-His only regret before closing his eyes was that he had not been able to take one last journey, to excavate new relics and secrets, to learn more about the world.
+After death, he became an Oneiros, retaining his knowledge and expertise.

-In November 392 AC, Leocardius Sree (as Oneiros) provided crucial information to Waru Toowoom regarding Calida, identifying the ancient hot spring station’s historical name.
-Sree and Waru had lengthy discussions about daily life in the ancient baths, debating whether bathing was a daily ritual or reserved for liturgical occasions.
+As Oneiros, Leocardius provided crucial information to Waru Toowoom regarding Calida, identifying the ancient hot spring station’s historical name and discussing daily life in the ancient baths.

 393 AC, January - Marsa Identification

-In January 393 AC, Leocardius Sree identified the ruins in the Tilted Steppes as Marsa, an ancient pre-Confluence human metropolis.
-Sree noted the city likely went by other names throughout its history.
+Leocardius identified the ruins in the Tilted Steppes as Marsa, an ancient pre-Confluence human metropolis, noting the city likely went by other names throughout its history.

 393 AC - Archaeological Guidance at The Screed

-Under Leocardius Sree’s guidance (as Oneiros), archaeologists at The Screed worked to study artifacts retrieved from the ruins of the City of Scholars.
-Items ranged from simple lanterns to complex instruments whose inner workings remained enigmatic even to Axiom engineers.
+Under Leocardius’s guidance, archaeologists at The Screed studied artifacts retrieved from the City of Scholars, ranging from simple lanterns to complex instruments whose inner workings remained enigmatic even to Axiom engineers.

 Relationships